WHAT IS EU MDR?

 - Stricter requirements for clinical evidence to support assessments of medical devices

-- Updated classification rules dividing IVDs into 4 different risk categories and health & safety requirements, including labelling rules
+- Updated classification rules dividing IVDs into 4 different risk categories and health & safety requirements, including labeling rules

 - International guidelines to be incorporated into EU law.